matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

     }

 The client can then deduce which hashes actually lead to Matrix IDs.
-In this case, 70b1b5637937 are the leading characters of "alice@example.com" and "denny@example.com", while 21375b3f1b61 are the leading characters of "+12345678910" whereas 70b1b1b28dcf does not match any of the hashes the client has locally, so it is ignored. "bob@example.com" and "carl@example.com" do not seem to have Matrix IDs associated with them.
+In this case, `70b1b5637937` are the leading characters of "alice@example.com" and "denny@example.com", while `21375b3f1b61` are the leading characters of "+12345678910" and `70b1b1b28dcf` does not match any of the hashes the client has locally, so it is ignored. "bob@example.com" and "carl@example.com" do not seem to have Matrix IDs associated with them.